aiven/devportal/docs/tools/cli/service/connection-info.rst

 ``avn service connection-info pg uri``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the jdbc connection string for a certain Aiven for PostgreSQL® service.
+Retrieves the connection URI for a certain Aiven for PostgreSQL® service.

 .. list-table::
   :header-rows: 1